AstroPony/ikzienix/README.md

 ## Deployment

-The site is configured for deployment on Vercel.
-Simply push to your GitHub repository, and Vercel will handle the deployment automatically.
+This project is deployed on Vercel at [ikzienix.vercel.app](https://ikzienix.vercel.app)

 ## Environment Variables